-Claims on the questioned worthiness of Google Ads as used by small businesses is not a new story.
+Claims on the questioned worthiness of Google Ads as used by Australian small businesses is not a new story.
 For a long time now, Google Ads has been accused to be nothing more than an effective way to waste small businesses’ money.
-Many businesses have also shared their disappointments with Google Ads and stories on how they lost money they could have spent on other marketing efforts to improve their online revenue.
+Many businesses have also shared their disappointments with Google Ads and stories.
+Primarily on how they lost money they could have spent on other marketing efforts to improve their online revenue.

 Is Google Ads ineffective?